 The URI Ballroom Dance Club was formed in 1995 by Kristen Coleman.
 It started out with a membership of about twenty people meeting once a week for an hour.
 Ever since, the club has been growing by leaps and bounds by expanding its class offerings, becoming more involved with the local dance community, and attending more collegiate competitions.
-This is our seventh year in operation as an official URI Club and we're planning to have a really great year.
-Already we have several members planning on performing in showcases and competing in several college competitions, as well as taking a trip to England!
-The Ballroom Dancing Club is continually growing, so browse through our page, see what we're all about, and stop in to join us and give it a try!
+The Ballroom Dancing Club is continually growing, so browse through our site, see what we're all about, and stop in to join us and give it a try!

-In 2005 The URI Ballroom Dancing Club in partnership with the Johnson & Wales Ballroom and Latin Club hosted its first competition.
-Pictures from the competition can be viewed here.
+The URI Ballroom Dancing Club in partnership with the Johnson & Wales Ballroom and Latin Club hosted its first competition,

 2001 - 2002